Cohort Coordinator and Instructor

 At UH I have witnessed students learn as much about themselves as the curriculum.
 That is what I value most about education.
 Curriculum can be taught, and growth can be facilitated.
 That makes educators both teachers and facilitators.
 Learning and growing can present challenges, twists, and turns along the way.
 An educator’s job is to provide a safe, trusting environment with supports that assist students in overcoming those challenges, twists, and turns.

-How does the Post Baccalaureate Certificate in Special Education best support and prepare its students?
+How do our programs best support and prepare its students?

 I did not have the benefit of doing field experience throughout my credentialing program.
 The fact that teacher candidates at UH have the opportunity to do field work every semester of their program is a huge benefit.
 They learn course material and immediately have the opportunity to put the knowledge to work in the classroom.
 Sadly, I believe I lost a lot of content knowledge from the time I took courses and then months later got into the classroom.